jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

    :width: 420px
    :figwidth: 100%

 Since Irena version 2.54 Cylinders will use NIST xop to speed up its calculations.
+If the xop is not available, Igor will use all available cores to speed up the calculations.

 .. _FormFactors.CoreShell: